Providing the Guidance You & Your Family Need

 Families with a high net-worth and individuals in high-risk professions such as real estate developers, business owners, doctors, and lawyers can often benefit from a family bank trust (FBT).
 An FBT offers both asset protection and access.

 When a person creates a family bank trust and transfers assets into it, beneficiaries – including a spouse and/or children – have access to the funds.
 The grantor spouse – the one who created and funded the trust – pays the income taxes on the funds, which provides an additional non-taxable gift.
+Contact us for help with your trust planning in Leesburg.

 Benefits of a family bank trust include: